Graduate Course Catalog

 MGMT 7180 Innovation and Technology Commercialization (3) – Prerequisite: MGMT 6030.
 This course is designed to teach students to develop models of innovation and apply innovation theory and practices from across a range of commercial size-scales—from small startup companies to intrapreneurial units within large, established companies.
 The twin poles of theory and practice are balanced through classroom lectures and experiential training.
 Weekly lectures furnish students with effective and portable theoretical frameworks for identifying, selecting, and executing opportunities for technological innovations in healthcare, energy, water, and the environment.
 In the experiential training component, students will apply their classroom learning to develop targeted, formal innovation and entrepreneurship business models.
 Completion of this course will supply students with intellectual groundwork and practical experience in advancing inventive technological ideas toward commercialization and ultimately public benefit.
 This course builds on the frameworks and case method teaching utilized in MGMT 7210 Management of Technology and Innovation, which is a recommended prerequisite.

-MGMT 7210 Management of Technology and Innovation (3) - Prerequisite: MGMT 6030.
+MGMT 7210 Management of Technology and Innovation (3) - Prerequisite: MGMT 6030 or MGMT 4010 or equivalent.
 Maintaining or creating a competitive advantage requires innovation in process and product technologies.
 In many industries, top companies in one decade are struggling or absent in the next due to an inability to deal effectively with innovation development.
 In many cases, top companies fade from prominence due to an inability to anticipate or adjust to the introduction of disruptive technologies by other firms.
 In this course, frameworks and tools for managing technology advancement are introduced.

-MGMT 7250 Strategic Human Resource Management (3) - Prerequisite: MGMT 6030.
+MGMT 7250 Strategic Human Resource Management (3) - Prerequisite: MGMT 6030 or MGMT 3010 or equivalent.
 This course develops an understanding of how human resource management influences organizational success, how human resource strategy should align with the strategic goals of an organization, and the skills that general managers need in order to successfully manage human resources.
 This course will draw on economics, psychology, sociology, and legal issues to inform students about recruiting, selecting, training, placing, compensating, and managing employees in order to develop and maintain a highly committed and high performing workforce.
 Students will engage in a variety of exercises and projects which require the application of course material.

 MCOM 6010 Management Communication (2) - This course is a blend of principles and practice, subject and skill.
 Students apply communication theories to relevant business situations to develop specific behaviors and skills.
 The successful manager must analyze communication situations, develop communication strategies, and demonstrate appropriate behavior leading to intelligent, flexible decisions.
 Specifically, students evaluate communication issues in both internal and external environments, and communicate orally and in writing both as an individual employee and as a member of a work group.
 In addition, the course examines corporate communication issues such as communication management, image, identity, reputation, and media relations.